FardinHaque60/sjsumsa/README.md

 the real site will be deployed at [`sjsumsa.org`](https://sjsumsa.org/)

 ## running the app
+- TODO: fardin, pull frontend contents out onto main repo. no need for backend so frontend can take entire repo
 - `cd frontend`
 - `ng serve` (install angular command line tools if you havent already `npm install -g @angular/cli`)